AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

    >
    > The **Review** panel and the **Comments** panel are in sync at all times.
 In the Comments panel, the comments are loaded based on the review task loaded in the Review panel.
    >You can view the closed review tasks in the left rail of Review Panel along with the active review tasks.
-   >Additionally, for a closed review task you can see the review comments in the Comments panel on the right but the **Import Comments** and **Revert Version** buttons are disabled.
+   >Additionally, for a closed review task you can view the review comments in the Comments panel on the right but the **Import Comments** and **Revert Version** buttons are disabled.
    >For more information about how to address the comments, view [Address review comments](review-address-review-comments.md#).